ModernRetroDesign/ZII-mesen/ZII/Music/place music here and readme.txt

+*Please note that the music patch is currently unfinished!
-Files must be named as follows
+Files must be named as follows:

 battle.ogg
 boss.ogg